Databases that help in the Exploration of Religion:

 - JSTOR – for scholarly journals

-- Proquest E-Book Central for books
+- Proquest E-Book Central for books Use MackinVia to access it.

 - Ebsco Host – click “research databases” when it opens and de-select ERIC and K-8 resources before you enter your search terms.
 Use Boolean Operators and the database’s filters to narrow your sources if your results overwhelm you.